wp-plugins/implied-cookie-consent/readme.txt

 == Upgrade Notice ==

 = 1.2 =
 Fix to using apostrophes within the message.
+Improvements to work with the TwentyForteen theme.

 = 1.1 =
 Improve support for multi-language.